Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Standard Segmentation Evaluation Metrics

 \subsubsection{False Positive Rate (FPR)/Fallout}

 As shown by equation \eqref{eq:FPR}, and complementary to the specificity definition, it highlights the amount of error the model is making when classifying background voxels.

-In contrary to specificity, a value of 0 is a good indicator for model's ability in predicting background voxels.
-On the other and, a value of 1 is an extreme scenario where the model wrongly classified all background voxels.
+Contrary to specificity, a value of 0 is a good indicator of the model's ability in predicting background voxels.
+On the other hand, a value of 1 is an extreme scenario where the model wrongly classified all background voxels.